lassesuomela/webasto-backend/README.md

 1. Configure reverse_proxy/nginx.conf with paths to SSL certificates and server_name
 2. Configure docker-compose.yml with paths to SSL certificates
 3. Change config/auth.js files line `ipData.country !== 'FI'` from 'FI' to your country code or comment the whole if statement if you are running this locally.
 (Because it will not find a country code with local ip address and it will return 403 status code.)
-4. If nginx is properly configurated you can run `./build.sh` and `./restart.sh` to build a docker image and run it
+4. If nginx is properly configurated you can run `./restart.sh` to build a docker images and run them.

 ---